How Much Does HVAC Installation or Replacement Cost?

 |Rheem / Ruud||

 Frequently Asked Questions

 How Much Does It Cost To Install Dampers In HVAC?

 The average cost to install HVAC power dampers is $85 to $175 for round branch ducts and between $150 to $325 for rectangular dampers on large trunks.

 Should I Replace My Air Conditioner and Furnace At The Same Time?

 Replacing both your furnace and AC at the same time ensures compatibility and the most energy efficient system.
-However, most furnaces have a lifespan of 15 – 30 years, and AC units have a lifespan of 15 – 20 years, so you may have a good 10 years left before needing to replace the furnace.
+However, most furnaces have a lifespan of 15 to 30 years, and AC units have a lifespan of 15 to 20 years, so you may have a good 10 years left before needing to replace the furnace.

 How Long Does an HVAC System Last?

-The Department of Energy recommendation is to replace your HVAC system every 10 – 15 years to have the most energy efficient system available.
+The Department of Energy recommendation is to replace your HVAC system every 10 to 15 years to have the most energy efficient system available.
 Each component has a different lifespan: